praisetompane/computation_and_information/5_software_and_its_engineering/unified_discipline_of_programming/0_computation_models/0_general/README.md

-# imprecise but fun way to think about these
+# an imprecise but fun way to think about these models and how they relate.

 What can you offer me, what's your solution?:
 * We can do things => Declarative